 In the frame of a new program of the Austrian Science Fund called »Young Independent Research Group« (YIRG), developed in cooperation with the OeAW to promote interdisciplinary research, a team of young scientists is dedicated to the transformation of an ancient sanctuary during Roman and Late Antique periods, with a view on the Medieval phases of use.
-The project was submitted jointly with the former Institute for the Cultural History of Antiquity at the OeAW, which has now been part of the OEAI since 2021.
+The project was submitted jointly with the former Institute for the Cultural History of Antiquity at the OeAW, which has now as Department of Classical Studies been part of the OEAI since 2021.
 The lead researchers of this project are Lilli Zabrana (archaeology, architecture, coordinator), Vera Hofmann (ancient history, epigraphy) and Verena Fugger (late antique archaeology, history of religion).
 Pedro Gonçalves as research assistant is responsible for the geoarchaeological analyses and their interpretation.

 The traditional archaeological examination of ancient sites where religion was practised has concentrated for a long time on mythological questions as well as ultimately on the rituals themselves as a key to the understanding of religion.
 In archaeological research this approach is reflected in the concentration on the cult buildings in sanctuaries as well as on votive deposits.
 The Artemision at Ephesos offers a perfect example, being one of the largest and most famous sanctuaries of antiquity.
 Since its rediscovery 125 years ago the consecutive temples and their related altars formed the focal point of archaeological research, whereas the surrounding sacred temenos, once densely developed, remained without investigation.
 However recent research gives evidence of the multidimensional character of the extra-urban sanctuary in the Roman Imperial Era with the Temple of Artemis as part of a complex of buildings corresponding to its social, economical and religious significance.
 The Artemision at Ephesos in the Roman imperial era therefore represents the almost perfect set of preconditions for investigating Roman religious practices in their socio-cultural context, as well as the organisation and infrastructure of a sanctuary and its economic power yet, furthermore, also to understand the sanctuary in a time-space-model from a cultural-geographical perspective.